tonyta/active_model_serializers_matchers/README.md

 ShoeRackSerializer
   should have many :shoes as :kicks should have many :shoes as :ones_and_twos (FAILED - 1)

-Failures:

-  1) ShoeRackSerializer should have many :shoes as :ones_and_twos Failure/Error: it { should have_many(:shoes).as(:ones_and_twos) }
-       expected ShoeRackSerializer 'has_many :shoes' association to explicitly have key :ones_and_twos but instead was :kicks
 ```

 ### `:serializer` option